Chicken tikka masala

 Heat the oil or ghee in a deep frying pan, and when it's very hot add the cinnamon, cardamom pods and onion.
 Fry for 5–6 minutes, or until beginning to brown, then add the ginger, garlic, cumin, coriander, turmeric and cayenne pepper.

 After the spices have cooked for about a minute, add the chicken with the marinade.
 Fry for 3–4 minutes, then add the tomatoes, chicken stock or water, garam masala, lemon juice and salt.
 Bring the curry to a simmer and cook on a low heat for about 10 minutes, or until the chicken is cooked through.
-Serve straight away with rice or naan bread.
+Serve the chicken tikka masala straight away with rice or naan bread.